mbehi/reading-notes/revisionsandthecloud-notes.md

   * Tracked
   * Untracked
 - The Life Cycle of File Status
+  1. After you edit a file, Git flags it as modified because of changes made after the previous commit.
+  2. You stage the modified file.
+  3. Then, you commit staged changes.
 - Check File Status
 - Tracking and Staging a New File
 - Committing a File